-You can find Beryllium Copper being used in many different industries and applications.
-This is largely due to it being strong and having electrical and thermal conductivity while being non-sparking and non-magnetic.
-Today, I'll cover a few of the applications where Beryllium Copper's unique characteristics make it the popular choice.
+You can find Beryllium Copper across many different industries and applications.
+This is primarily due to its strength and electrical and thermal conductivity while also being non-sparking and non-magnetic.
+Today, I'll cover Beryllium Copper's unique characteristics that make it such a popular choice.

 Common Beryllium Copper Products

 Perhaps the most common uses for Beryllium copper are in electronic connectors, telecommunications products, computer components, and small springs.
-Beryllium Copper is extremely versatile and known for:
+Beryllium Copper is exceptionally versatile and known for:

 - High electrical and thermal conductivity and high ductility

 - The ability to be stamped into complex shapes with tight tolerances

 In environments like oil rigs and coal mines, a single spark can be enough to endanger lives and assets.
 In this situation, Beryllium Copper’s non-sparking and non-magnetic qualities can truly save lives.